Meredith Shaw: Music, radio, and modeling

 Shaw's first professional break as a singer-songwriter came when Gordie Johnson of the band Big Sugar heard her singing and took her under his wing.
 Soon, it was agreed that Johnson would produce Shaw's debut album.
-He took her down to Willie Nelson's Pedernales studio in Spicewood, Texas to record.
+He took her down to Willie Nelson's Pedernales studio in Austin, Texas to record.

 The album, Place Called Happy, was released in 2011.
 Gordie Johnson took Shaw on tour with Big Sugar that same year.
 Every night of the tour, Johnson brought Shaw on stage for a mash-up of her single "Acted Badly" and Big Sugar's "Turn The Lights On."

 The last song on Place Called Happy is called "Girls Who Believe," and it is a song that has taken on a life of its own subsequent to the album's release.
 It was featured in an episode of the TV show Degrassi: The Next Generation and spawned a community-based initiative called Girls Who Believe, spearheaded by Shaw, which began in 2012 as a series of workshops for girls aged 11 to 17 that ranged in topics from music and creativity to self-esteem.

 Shaw, along with sponsor Slaight Music, created the "Girls Who Believe Fest" featuring an all-female lineup (the 2013 fest included Meredith Shaw, Molly Thomas, and Ladies of the Canyon), female media personalities, and female-run businesses showcased in an onsite marketplace.
 The funds raised from the fest go towards the non-profit organization Girls Inc.

 Also in 2011, Shaw was hired by Boom 97.3, a radio station in Toronto.
 During her time at Boom as a weekend host, she interviewed artists, ranging from Serena Ryder and The Spoons to Gordie Johnson and JD Fortune (INXS).
 She has introduced concerts by The Beach Boys, Platinum Blonde, and Anjulie.
 In November 2014, Meredith moved up the dial from Boom 97.3 to her new radio home, CHUM 104.5, an iHeartRadio station.
-She can be heard hosting the afternoon drive show from 3 pm to 6 pm weekdays, and on Sundays 11 am to 1 pm for The Back in the Day Brunch.
+She was heard hosting the afternoon drive show from 3 pm to 6 pm weekdays, and on Sundays 11 am to 1 pm for The Back in the Day Brunch.

 In 2012, she was signed to the Ben Barry Agency in Toronto, and is currently on the roster at B&M Model Management.
 Shaw has appeared in campaigns for Hudson’s Bay, Penningtons, Walmart, and Eloquii, among many others, and has participated regularly in Toronto Fashion Week.
 She has been on the cover of magazines, including Dare Magazine, a Canadian plus-size fashion publication.